How to understand and use a British Airways Future Travel Voucher

 In line with British Airways’ Book With Confidence policy, award bookings made with Avios can be cancelled for no fee, just like cash bookings.
 If you cancel a redemption booking without paying a cancellation fee, you will receive the fees, taxes and surcharges you paid when making the redemption as a Future Travel Voucher, as well as the Avios back into your Executive Club account.
 As per the above, you can only use these fees, taxes and surcharges towards a new cash/revenue fare and not towards a new redemption.

 However, you can ordinarily cancel a redemption booking for a £35 per person cancellation fee and receive the fees, taxes and surcharges refunded back onto the card you used to pay for them originally.
 That has not changed.
 If you pay the cancellation fee, you can receive a refund back onto your card.
 If you instead want to avoid paying a cancellation fee, you will receive this amount as a Future Travel Voucher.

 I appreciate British Airways had to very quickly develop a system to allow thousands — if not millions — of bookings to be cancelled as its IT systems and staff are swamped with unprecedented changes to how the airline operates.
-That being said, the current Future Travel Voucher system as it stands now is incredibly customer unfriendly.
+That being said, the current Future Travel Voucher system as it stands now is customer unfriendly.
 Between looking through your inbox for the voucher, having to look up the value of it and having to call the airline to use it, there’s a lot of room for error in letting these vouchers go to waste.
-The airline has solved one original problem by having a fixed expiration date of 30 April 2022.
+The airline has solved one original problem by having a fixed expiration date of 30 April 2023.

-If you have been issued more than one voucher, I would recommend creating some sort of spreadsheet document and set calendar reminders to piece together the critical information.
+If you have been issued more than one voucher, I would recommend creating some sort of spreadsheet document and setting calendar reminders to piece together the critical information.
 That way, you can ensure you get all of the value out of each voucher you’re given.

 Featured image by Ben Smithson / The Points Guy